splunk-soar-connectors/code42v2/README.md

 Type: **contain**
 Read only: **True**

-If the you are adding user by watchlist type, if the watchlist type does't exists it will create one
+If you are adding users using watchlist type, if the watchlist type does't exists it will create one.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS